Arosy/devnet-backup-monitor/README.md

 #### Environment Variables

-The configuration of your instance is done by using environment variables:

 | Key | Value | Description |
 |:-----------------:|:----------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------:|
 | NAME | `empty` | The name to use for generated backup files.
 By default the name will be auto generated based on the current UTC time ticks. |